textcreationpartnership/A01933/README.md

 ##Content Summary##

 #####Front#####

-An astronomicall description of the late comet from the 18. of Nouemb.
-1618. to the 16. of December
+1. TO THE IMPERIALL MAIESTY of GREAT BRITAINES Monarch JAMES &c.

+1. Sereniſſ.
+BRITANNIARVM Maieſtati XAĪPE COELESTE.

+1. Errata.

+1. DEO OPT: MAX: SACRUM.
+Cometae qui effulſit Anno 1618 deſcriptio a 18 Nou: ad 16 Decemb.
 #####Body#####

-An astronomicall description of the late comet from the 18. of Nouemb.
-1618. to the 16. of December **Types of content**
+1. An aſtronomicall Deſcription of the late Comet, or blazing-ſtar.

+1. MORALL PROGNOSTICKS or Applications of the late Comet or Blazing-Starre.

+**Types of content**

   * There are 67 **verse** lines!